danatrace/Dynatrace-AWS-Automation-Use-Cases/stetup.md

      * View and manage users and groups
      * View account

-#### Add the group to the user that is going to be the Workflow Owner
+#### Add the group to the user that is going to be the Workflow Owner:
  1. Go to Dynatrace Account Management, click on "Identitiy & Access Management" and chose "User Management" from the Dropdown menu
  2. In the Search field, search for the user that you have chosen to become the Workflow Owner and click on the user
  3. Now Add the group that you have created in the previous step to the user  <br <br